dokryconn/Dokters-Prescription/README.md

 **NOTE:** The program-specific keyboard shortcuts are only enabled while the corresponding program window is active.

+You can reference all default shortcuts that come with the `Dokter's Prescription.EXE` script in the `Dok's Rx Guide.xls` spreadsheet.

-- **Launch/Toggle Program** - These shortcuts allow you to launch/toggle specified programs using the following types of keyboard shortcuts:
+- **Launch/Toggle Program** - These shortcuts allow you to launch/toggle specific programs using the following types of keyboard shortcuts:

 `WIN+(number key)` - (i.e. `WIN+1`, `WIN+2`, `WIN+3`, etc..)

 `WIN+SHIFT+(letter key)` - (i.e. `WIN+SHIFT+A`, `WIN+SHIFT+B`, `WIN+SHIFT+C`)

-**NOTE:** By default, `Dokter's Prescription.EXE` includes program launch/toggle shortcuts that are **specific for my preferred programs and file locations**.
-You can reference the default programs that are included within `Dokter's Prescription.EXE` in the `Dok's Rx Guide.xls` spreadsheet.
+**NOTE:** By default, `Dokter's Prescription.EXE` includes **Launch/Toggle Program** shortcuts that are **specific for my preferred programs and file locations**.
+You can reference the default programs that come  with the `Dokter's Prescription.EXE` script in the `Dok's Rx Guide.xls` spreadsheet.
 You will most likely want to customize these shortcuts for ***your own specific programs***.
-You can easily do this by editing the `Dok's Rx (Raw).AHK` script.
-(See "Editing the `Dok's Rx (Raw).AHK`script" section below for more info).
+You can easily do this by editing the `Dok's Rx (Raw).AHK` script located in the `Dok's Rx Cabinet\Dok's Rx` folder.

-Once you have customized the **Launch/Toggle Program** shortcuts within `Dok's Rx (Raw).AHK`, you can compile it into an .EXE file by right-clicking the .AHK file and selecting "Compile Script."
-This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.
+Once you have customized the **Launch/Toggle Program** shortcuts in the `Dok's Rx (Raw).AHK` script, you can compile it into an .EXE file by right-clicking the .AHK file and selecting "Compile Script."
+This will create an .EXE version of the script that will be able to run on computers without the Autohotkey software installed.

 Finally, you can replace the original `Dokter's Prescription.EXE` file with your new customized/compiled .EXE script.
-(Make sure your new compiled .EXE script is moved into the same folder location of the original `Dokter's Prescription.EXE` to ensure that the new .EXE script links to the associated files in `Dok's Rx Cabinet` appropriately.
+Make sure that your new compiled .EXE script is moved into the same folder location of the original `Dokter's Prescription.EXE` to ensure that your new .EXE script can reference the associated files in the `Dok's Rx Cabinet` folder appropriately.

+(See the section, "Editing the `Dok's Rx (Raw).AHK`script" below for more info on).

-You can **Suspend / Resume** all features of `Dokter's Prescription.EXE` by pressing **`[CTRL+ALT+SHIFT+PAUSE]`**.
+You can **Suspend/Resume** all features of `Dokter's Prescription.EXE` by toggling with **`[CTRL+ALT+SHIFT+PAUSE]`**.

 You can **Exit** this script by pressing **`[CTRL+ALT+SHIFT+END]`**

 #	The `Dok’s Rx Cabinet` folder

-The `Dok’s Rx Cabinet` folder is created when `Dokter’s Prescription.EXE` is launched.
-The `Dok's Rx Cabinet` folder is the main directory for all additional scripts/files associated with the `**Dokter’s Prescription.EXE**` script.
+The `Dok's Rx Cabinet` folder contains the associated files and scripts that are reference by the `Dokter's Prescription.EXE` script.

 The `Dok's Rx Cabinet` folder includes the following scripts that can be launched with hotkeys while running the **Dokter's Prescription** script: